 What about follow-up after I return home?

 We care about how you are doing after you return home.
-So, we will monitor your post-treatment progress on a regular basis.
-Regular follow-up also helps us evaluate the effectiveness of our treatments and improve our protocols based on observed outcomes.
+So, we will monitor your progress on a regular basis.
+Regular follow-up also helps us evaluate the effectiveness of our clinical protocols and improve them based on observed outcomes.

-Therefore, our medical staff will be contacting you after 1 month, 3 months, 4 months, and 1 year after the treatment to follow up on your condition.
+Therefore, our medical staff will be contacting you after 1 month, 3 months, 4 months, and 1 year to follow up on your condition.

 Of course you may.
-Some of our treated osteoarthritis patients have volunteered to speak with prospective patients after treatment approval.
-Your patient coordinator will be happy assist you with contacting them at the appropriate time.
+Some of our osteoarthritis subjects have volunteered to speak with prospective subjects after clinical investigation approval.
+Your international coordinator will be happy assist you with contacting them at the appropriate time.

-You may also take a look at written testimonials, news articles and videos from some of our osteoarthritis patients.
+You may also take a look at written testimonials, news articles and videos from some of our osteoarthritis subjects.